radheshreddyyarram/n8n_workflows/News_Summarizer/README.md

 Analyze the news articles and create an email summary.

 ** Dont change the default language **

 **For each article**
- - 1.Create a headline in ALL CAPS
+ - Create a headline in ALL CAPS
- - 2.Write a 3-4 sentence summary
+ - Write a 3-4 sentence summary
- - 3.Include the article link
+ - Include the article link

 Format as
 Subject: Today's Cybersecurity News